 Most importantly, the Bose SoundTouch 300 comes with the highly sought after HDMI ARC-enabled output to provide 4K pass-through, as well as Dolby Digital and DTS decoding.
 It also comes with a limited warranty.

 One of the major advantages to the Bose SoundTouch 300 is in its design, both physically and behind the scenes.
 In its physical design, it’s of extremely high-quality and very sleek.
 It is slim and great looking, yet wide enough to work for large TVs and achieve a maximum soundstage width.
-Behind the scenes, it supports 4K HDMI, which means you’ll be able to use this soundbar for a long time.
+Behind the scenes, it supports 4K HDMI, which means you’ll be able to use this soundbar for a long time as long as you remember to turn it on and off as we’ve explained in our other guide.
 Whether you have a 4K TV now or are thinking of getting one in the coming years, this is a top feature.

 The SoundTouch 300 is capable of connecting to other devices through Wi-Fi and Bluetooth, which makes it great for hooking up non-Bose branded wireless speakers, as well as for maximum ease-of-use.
 It is also compatible with Amazon Alexa, so you can use your voice to do just about anything.